Advertisement

 In addition to medications that treat ALS directly, a healthcare provider may prescribe a number of medications that can ease or help control symptoms that are caused by ALS.
 These may include medications to help with muscle cramps and spasms, pain, problems with sleep, fatigue, and trouble regulating emotions.
 If you or a loved one is taking multiple medications, it’s important to understand what each medication does and how and when it should be taken.

-In addition to medications, your healthcare provider may recommend working with specialists and therapists, such as physical therapists, occupational therapists, and mental health professionals.
+In addition to medications, your healthcare provider may recommend working with specialists and therapists, such as physical, occupational, respiratory, speech, and nutrition therapists, along with mental health professionals.

 ALS is a different experience for everyone, and it may take time to find the right combination of medications and other therapies that help.
 If you have any questions or concerns about your diagnosis or treatment, remember that your best source of information will be your healthcare provider.